Executive

 PO Box 220 Wynyard, SK S0A 4T0 306-554-3425 urbanmaas@gmail.com

-Lovely completed the Bachelor of Arts in Mass Communication and was on her 3rd year in law school (Juris Doctor program) before she moved to Canada with her family in 2014.
-She started her career in municipal administration as Administrative Assistant at the Town of Wadena.
-She completed her Local Government Administration Certificate through the University of Regina and obtained her Standard Certificate in 2020.
-She later became the Manager of Finance/Deputy Chief Administrative Officer for the Town.
+I started my career in municipal administration as Administrative Assistant at the Town of Wadena in 2014.
+I have completed the Local Government Administration Certificate through the University of Regina in 2020 and obtained my Standard Certificate in the same year.
+I was later promoted as the Manager of Finance/Deputy Chief Administrative Officer for the Town in January 2021.

-In May 2021, Lovely accepted the position of Assistant Administrator for the Town of Wynyard.
-She is currently the President of Wynyard and Area Filipino Association, Chairman of Municipal Immigration Network under SUMA, Emergency Measures Coordinator for the Town of Wynyard, Treasurer of St. Mary’s Roman Catholic Church in Wynyard and an active member (former Treasurer) of the Kinette Club of Wynyard.
-She is certified in Asset Management Planning and is currently working towards her Advanced Level 1 Certificate.
+In May 2021, I accepted the position of Assistant Administrator for the Town of Wynyard.
+I am currently the President of the Wynyard and Area Filipino Association, Chairman of the Municipal Immigration Network under SUMA, Emergency Measures Coordinator for the Town of Wynyard, Treasurer of St. Mary’s Roman Catholic Church in Wynyard, and an active member (former Treasurer) of the Kinette Club of Wynyard.
+I am certified in Asset Management Planning and am currently working towards my Advanced Level 1 Certificate.

-Lovely is married with two kids.
-They moved to Wynyard in 2021 and they have found the Town as their home away from home.
-Aside from her volunteer work, her kids keep her busy with a lot of activities like hockey, softball, baseball, volleyball, basketball, swimming, badminton, drama and cadets.
+I am married with two kids (Mikeilah and McKale).
+We moved to Wynyard in 2021.
+Aside from my volunteer work, my kids keep me busy with a lot of activities like hockey, softball, baseball, volleyball, basketball, swimming, badminton, drama, and cadets.

-Lovely loves working in the public service.
-She endeavours to assist current and future Administrators in the province to be able to perform their roles and responsibilities effectively and efficiently.
-She is excited to offer some changes to the table while ensuring that best practices and traditions of the organization are kept and valued.
+I was a government employee back in the Philippines and serving people has always been my passion.
+I find that being the Executive Assistant is a challenging but fulfilling job.
+It will be my honor to assist current and future Administrators across the province to be able to perform their roles and responsibilities effectively and efficiently.
+I am very excited to offer some changes to the table while ensuring that best practices and traditions of the organization are kept and valued.

-Lovely was appointed Executive Assistant on January 1, 2023.
+I was appointed as the UMAAS Executive Assistant on January 1, 2023.